What is Resorcinol?

 Resorcinol is an organic compound with the chemical formula C6H6O2.
-It is one of the three isomeric benzenediols which is white in colour and soluble in water.
+It is one of the three isomeric benzenediols which is white and soluble in water.
 It is also known as Resorcin or m-Dihydroxybenzene.
 It is a 1,3-isomer of benzenediol.
-It is a benzenediol that is benzene dihydroxylated at position number 3 and 1.
-It functions as a sensitiser and an erythropoietin inhibitor.
+It is a benzenediol that is benzene dihydroxylated at positions number 3 and 1.
+It functions as a sensitizer and an erythropoietin inhibitor.

-Resorcin is a crystalline solid very white in colour and soluble in water, ether, and alcohol.
-It has a faint odour with sweetish to bitter taste.
+Resorcin is a crystalline solid very white and soluble in water, ether, and alcohol.
+It has a faint odour with a sweetish to bitter taste.
 It does not dissolve carbon disulfide and chloroform.
-It turns into pink when to light if it is not in its pure form.
+It turns pink when exposed to light if it is not in its pure form.
 It burns, however, difficult to ignite.
-It is widely used in making of pharmaceuticals and plastics.
+It is widely used in the making pharmaceuticals and plastics.

 |Molecular Weight of Resorcinol||110.1 g/mol|